sayakbanerjee1999/Make-Docs-and-PPts/README.md

-Speech-Suite our Project aims at creating PowerPoint Presentations via speech recognition and web-scraping.
+Speech-Suite, our Project aims at creating PowerPoint Presentations via speech recognition and web-scraping.
 You dont have to create or type anything.
 Just speak out what you want and let our project do the rest for you (crate PPTs).